Hubs-Foundation/hubs-compose/README.md

 ## Prerequisites
 * [Docker](https://docs.docker.com/engine/install/binaries/) (Linux note: it is expected that you add your user to the `docker` group and that you don't run the commands with sudo)
 * [Docker Compose](https://docs.docker.com/compose/install)
-* [Mutagen](https://mutagen.io/documentation/introduction/installation) (Linux note: installing the binaries manually in `/usr/local/bin` is probably the best route)
+* [Mutagen](https://mutagen.io/documentation/introduction/installation) (Linux note: installing the binaries manually in `/usr/local/bin` is probably the best route)  The scripts start the Mutagen daemon, so it is *not* necessary to configure your system to automatically start mutagen on boot.
 * [Mutagen Compose](https://github.com/mutagen-io/mutagen-compose#system-requirements) (Linux note: installing the binaries manually in `/usr/local/bin` is probably the best route)

 > [!NOTE]